Jul 17 - Jul 18, 2025 | Change

 Australian Camp Out and Back Itinerary Reviews

-Ghandruk Loop Australian Camp Out and Back and via Ghorepani (Poon Hill) led by Samikshya Chaudhary
+Ghandruk Loop Australian Camp Out and Back and via Ghorepani (Poon Hill) led by SAMIKSHYA CHAUDHARY

 Australian Camp is worth the detour for the excellent views of Annapurna South and Machapuchare (Fish Tail).